 Graphical abstract

-AUTHOR: we are aiming for a short, abbreviated summary of the findings, as presented in the graphical abstract.
-Is the summary title below acceptable?

 Primary ciliary dyskinesia has a variable impact on fertility in men and women.

 Dysmotile sperm and reproductive tract cilia likely cause higher rates of subfertility in men and women with primary ciliary dyskinesia and limited evidence suggests some couples benefit from ART.

-AUTHOR: please would you remove the title at the top of the graphical abstract and also remove the text below the panels (Dysmotile sperm….) ?
-Please also use ‘primary’ (i.e. lower case) consistently, and then return the modified pdf file to me?
-Thank you.